abuehl/docs/no-implicit-import.md

-# C++ Modules: Module Units shouldn't implicitly import anything
+# Let's bit the bullet: Module Units shouldn't implicitly import anything

 Currently, the C++ standard states, that an implementation unit of module `M`